chrishounwnu/chrishounwnu/Readme.md

 ✨ I’m especially fascinated by **Data Analysis**, **Artificial Intelligence**, and the power of **Deep Learning** to tackle complex problems that traditional programming can’t solve.
 Building neural networks that mimic aspects of human intelligence is something I’m deeply committed to.

 🎯 **Research Interests**:
-- 🧠 AI for Education
+- 🧠 Artificial Intelligence
-- 💵 AI for Finance
+- 💵 Machine Learning/ Optimization
 - 📊 Data Science
 - 🌱 Sustainable Tech with AI
 - 🏥 AI in Healthcare